futurice/Dacne/README.md

 - Parse the data into model objects and setup references between them
   - In some cases it is worthwhile to parse from the stream while the data is still being downloaded
     - However, in some cases the response data might not allow starting to parse before it has been fully loaded (data order)
-  - In some cases model objects in memory need to be updated from the downloaded data.
+  - In some cases data in memory needs to be partially updated from the downloaded data.
 In these cases it is important that the updates get pushed to the UI.
   - In some cases it is worthwhile to aim for pushing the parsed objects (or their carried changes) into the UI ASAP, while the downloading and parsing might still be ongoing.
     - Needs to be able to recover if downloading response data can not be fully completed (load previous succesfull response)
 - Might have multiple consequent (interrelated?) requests ongoing